dramforever/easyriscv/index.md

 the second corresponds to `ebreak`.
 The top of the register panel shows `pc`, the current instruction address, and in parentheses the current instruction.

-The 'Dump' button opens a new window containing some text.
+'Dump' opens a new window containing some text.
 There are two
 sections: the first is the symbol table, which tells you about the labels in your code: